Disc golf tourney nets $850 for veterans - Shelby County Reporter

 “I just started playing this year, and I’m addicted,” Hoffman said during Saturday’s tournament.

 The sport mimics traditional golf in much of its lingo and rules but replaces a golf ball and clubs with regulation discs of different sizes and functions.
-The discs are called “putters” “mid-range” discs and “drivers.”
+The discs are called “putters,” “mid-range” discs and “drivers.”
 Players tee off from a tee box and throw the discs at targets—which are most commonly above-ground baskets made of metal and chains.

 “It’s not like a normal frisbee,” Davis said of the regulation discs, which are required for gameplay but are significantly less expensive than traditional golf equipment.
 “A new disc is maybe $20.”